Edwards Air Force Base: Other units and further details

 Edwards is also home to several other units from DOD, Air Force, Army, Navy, FAA, USPS and many companies that support the primary mission or the personnel stationed there.

 The Main Base is also the home of the Benefield Anechoic Facility (BAF), an electromagnetic and radio frequency testing building.
 It is also home to the Air Force Flight Test Museum, which has over 15 aircraft on display.

-The North Base is located at the northwest corner of Rogers Lake and is the site of the Air Force's most secret test programs at Edwards.
 The site has one 6000 × 150 ft paved runway, 06/24, and is accessed from the lakebed or via a single controlled road.

 Based units

 Following are flying and notable non-flying units based at Edwards Air Force Base.

 Units marked GSU are Geographically Separate Units, which although based at Edwards, are subordinate to a parent unit based at another location.